Swap low-liquidity tokens in Phantom

 If a token has no liquidity after checking multiple platforms, it may be untradeable.
 In some cases:

-Unfortunately, if no liquidity exists anywhere, the tokens can't be converted and funds may be unrecoverable.
+If no liquidity exists anywhere, the tokens cannot be converted and funds may be unrecoverable.

 See also